Historic Downtown

 Three renowned universities are a located on the historic Charleston peninsula, The Citadel Military College, The College of Charleston, and the Medical University of South Carolina.
 Trident Technical College has a downtown campus, and there is also a new culinary arts school.
 Two private schools, Ashley Hall, and Porter Gaud have been teaching Charleston students for well over a hundred years.

 Charleston’s neighborhoods are divided into “ boroughs”.
-Ansonborough is where the City Market is located, and Wraggborough is home to Marion Square.
+Ansonborough is where the newly renovated City Market is located, and Wraggborough is home to Marion Square.
 Charleston is the heart and soul of the old and the new south, and is now again the thriving epicenter of art and culture, style and taste.
-For three years running, Conde Nast readers have named historic Charleston number three on their list of best U.S. cities to visit – behind only San Francisco and New York.
+For six years running, Conde Nast readers have named historic Charleston number one on their list of best U.S. cities to visit!